-In connection with our entry into this commercial agreement, we issued to Walmart 2,208,552 shares of our Class A common stock, or approximately 36.5% of our outstanding Class A common stock and 5.5% of our total outstanding Class A and Class B common stock after this offering.
+In connection with our entry into this commercial agreement, we issued to Walmart 2,208,552 shares of our Class A common stock, or approximately % of our outstanding Class A common stock and 5.5% of our total outstanding Class A and Class B common stock after this offering.
 These shares will represent less than 1% of the combined voting power of our outstanding Class A and Class B common stock, in each case after giving effect to this offering, and, in connection with the share issuance, Walmart entered into an agreement to vote its shares in proportion to the way the rest of our stockholders vote their shares.
 The Walmart shares also are subject to our right of repurchase upon termination of our commercial agreement with Walmart and GE Money Bank, other than a termination arising out of our knowing, intentional and material breach of the agreement.
 Our right to repurchase lapses with respect to 36,810 shares per month over the 60-month term of the agreement.
-The repurchase right will expire as to all shares of Class A common stock that remain subject to the repurchase right if we experience a "prohibited change of control," as defined in the commercial agreement, if we experience a "change of control," as defined in the stock issuance agreement, or under certain other limited circumstances, such as a termination of our commercial agreement with Walmart and GE Money Bank for the reason described in the fourth bullet of the preceding paragraph.
-However, should it become reasonably possible that such termination right could be exercised, we would take all steps within our power to address the concerns of the Federal Reserve Board or its staff to avoid a termination under our commercial agreement with Walmart and GE Money Bank.
-Prior to the earliest to occur of (i) December 24, 2012, (ii) the termination of our commercial agreement under certain limited circumstances and (iii) an event that would cause our repurchase right to lapse in full prior to May 2015, Walmart is required to pay us \$25.00 per share for e
+The repurchase right will expire as to all shares of Class A common stock that remain subject to the repurchase right if we experience a "prohibited change of control," as defined in the commercial agreement, if we experience a "change of control," as defined in the stock issuance agreement, or under certain other limited circumstances.
+Prior to the earliest to occur of (i) December 24, 2012, (ii) the termination of our commercial agreement under certain limited circumstances and (iii) an event that would cause our repurchase right to lapse in full prior to May 2015, Walmart is required to pay us \$25.00 per share for each share it sells in excess of 309,833 shares (subject to adjustment if this prospectus is dated after July 31, 2010) in any consecutive six-month period following the expiration of the lock-up agreements described under "Shares Eligible For Future "Sale" below.
+We have also granted Walmart registration rights for all of its shares of our Class A common stock that are no longer subject to our repurchase "Description of Capital Stock."

 Network Acceptance Members.
 A large number of institutions accept funds through our reload network, using our MoneyPak product.
 We provide reload services to over 100 third-party prepaid card programs, including programs offered by H&R Block, AccountNow and Jackson Hewitt.
-MasterCard's

-RePower Reload Network also uses the Green Dot Network to facilitate cash reloads for its own member programs.
+MasterCard's RePower Reload Network also uses the Green Dot Network to facilitate cash reloads for its own member programs.
 Furthermore, in February 2009, we entered into a five-year agreement with PayPal that enables PayPal customers to use a MoneyPak to fund a new or existing PayPal account.
 To date, we have not generated significant operating revenues from our relationship with PayPal.
 As a result of this agreement, consumers without a bank account or credit card are able to fund PayPal accounts.